Genocs/Genocs.github.io/index.md

 - **Why** we are doing that
 - **How** we are building the solution

-Miss one of these key points and the solution will fail miserably.
+Just missing one of these key points and the solution will fail miserably.

 ### MPV
-Defining the MVP target is needed to be fast on delivery something valuable to the market.
-This is important to have feedback as well as to keep in mind what are the core concepts that cannot be disattended.
+The MVP definition is needed to deliver something valuable to the market quickly.
+This is important to have concrete feedback as well as to reevaluate the core concepts.
+Sometime the original idea needs to be revisited a lot of time before receiving positive feedback from the market.

 ### KPI
-The KPI definition allow to have a monitor, ***the compass*** to estimate where the business is, and to apply the right corrections on the original plan.
+The KPI definition allows to have a monitor.
+The KPI will be ***the compass*** to estimate where the project is and based on that to apply the right corrections.

 ### Stakeholdes - Key Reference Persons

-Following the early stage attendants:
+Following the early-stage attendants:
 - Product Sponsor
 - Product Owner
-- Product Manger
+- Product Manager
 - Solution Architect

 ## Project Management
 There are a lot of different tools out there.

-Some of them that I used and I'm comfortable with.
-A short list below:
+Some of them are broadly adopted.
+Some of them are the standard ***de facto***.
+A brief list below:
 - Microsoft Project
 - [[Microsoft] VSTS](https://dev.azure.com/)
 - [[Atlassian] Jira](https://www.atlassian.com/software/jira)